21 Apr Remarks for my 50th Amherst College Reunion: Rebuilding a Life After Loss and Despair

 “Then a series of circumstances forced me to reconsider.
 My marriage ended, managed care tightened its grip on the southern New Hampshire town where I was in private practice, and I could see that the hospital where I consulted half-time might soon go under (within a year it did close, laying off all 100+ employees).
 I sought escape from the loneliness of single life in small-town New England, to a city where I might build a new practice and a new community.”

 This coming October will be the 17th anniversary of my second marriage.
 My wife and I live in the beautifully renovated home that my parents bought in 1967 when we were all at Amherst College.
 I have seen good therapists for my own personal psychotherapy and I have made deep friendships.
-I have built a thriving private practice in clinical psychology, 5 minutes from my home.
+I have built a thriving private practice, 5 minutes from my home.
 I enjoy my involvement on the faculty of the Department of Psychiatry at the Vanderbilt University Medical Center, where I work with the psychiatric residents.
 I mentor many young Nashville psychotherapists and assist them in building their own private practices.
 I particularly enjoy my work as a group therapist.
 Each week I lead a women’s group, a men’s group, and a group for the Vanderbilt psychiatric residents.

 In 1975, in the summer after finishing my doctorate at the University of Massachusetts, I enrolled in an intensive five-week Buddhist meditation course at Naropa University, in Boulder, Colorado, in which we meditated 3-4 hours a day and all day on Sundays.
-This was a transformative experience, and ever since, Buddhism has informed my life and my individual psychotherapy practice.
+This was a transformative experience, and ever since, Buddhism has informed my life and my psychotherapy practice.
 One of my teachers at Naropa, Jack Kornfield, in his book A Path with Heart: A Guide Through the Perils and Promises of Spiritual Life, writes, “In a spiritually informed life, the inevitable difficulties can be the source of our awakening, of deepening wisdom, patience, balance, and compassion.
 Without this spiritual perspective, we simply bear our sufferings, like an ox or a foot soldier, under a heavy load.”